Frequently Asked Questions

 Find out more about how the process works on the Sessions and Fees page

-What happens during a session?
+What happens in a counselling session?

-How many sessions will I need?
+How many counselling sessions will I need?

 What happens if I need to cancel a session?